 Rental leases can often be long and hard to understand.
 And while they’re partly designed to protect the tenant, they’re written by the landlords and property owners.
 With that in mind, be mindful of how they can lean in their favor.
-Here’s what you should be checking when you’re signing a lease for a rental home in Austin, Texas.
+When you’ve found the one after searching for apartments in Austin, TX it’s an incredible feeling to rent your home in Austin.
+Here’s what you should be checking, when you’re signing a lease for your home.

-There’s no law in Texas that regulates landlord entry.
+There’s no law in apartments in Austin, TX that regulates landlord entry.
 And though most legal cases lean in favor of the lessee to give permission first, a simple clause can trump that.

 “The TAA lease, which is widely used in Texas, states the landlord can enter for reasons ranging from removing unauthorized pets to showing the unit to prospective buyers to stopping excessive noise,” says the Austin Tenants’ Council’s website.

-Even if the landlord of your Austin rental home issues a different type of lease, be aware that precedents set by other cases can be strongly influential, says Austin real estate agent and owner of Sweet ATX Pads, Frank Salas.
+When you rent in Austin, even if the landlord issues a different type of lease, be aware that precedents set by other cases can be strongly influential.
+This is recommended by Austin real estate agent and owner of Sweet ATX Pads, Frank Salas.

 “If a different lease format is used, one that does not mention landlord entry, previous cases hold that landlords can enter for repairs, emergencies, or to post notices.
 Ensure that the contract states what the time frame is for your landlord to give you notice before entering your premises.
 Note that this would not apply in an emergency situation,” Salas recommends.